Utrecht: Centre of Christianity in the Netherlands (650–1579)

 The Dom Tower seen from the Stadhuisbrug (Town Hall Bridge) in the city centre, 2013.
-The remaining section of the Cathedral of Saint Martin is not connected to the tower (in the background) since the collapse of the nave on August 1, 1674 due to a storm.
+The remaining section of the Cathedral of Saint Martin is not connected to the tower (in the background) since the collapse of the nave due to the 1674 derecho.

 By the mid-7th century, British, English and Irish missionaries set out to convert the Frisians.
 Pope Sergius I appointed their leader, Saint Willibrordus, as bishop of the Frisians.
 The tenure of Willibrordus is generally considered to be the beginning of the Bishopric of Utrecht.
 In 723, the Frankish leader Charles Martel bestowed the fortress in Utrecht and the surrounding lands as the base of the bishops.
 From then on Utrecht became one of the most influential seats of power for the Catholic Church in the Netherlands.
 The archbishops of Utrecht were based at the uneasy northern border of the Carolingian Empire.
 In addition, the city of Utrecht had competition from the nearby trading centre Dorestad.
 After the fall of Dorestad around 850, Utrecht became one of the most important cities in the Netherlands.
 The importance of Utrecht as a centre of Christianity is illustrated by the election of the Utrecht-born Adriaan Florenszoon Boeyens as pope in 1522 (the last non-Italian pope before John Paul II).

 Prince-bishops

 When the Frankish rulers established the system of feudalism, the Bishops of Utrecht came to exercise worldly power as prince-bishops.
-The territory of the bishopric not only included the modern province of Utrecht (Nedersticht, 'lower Sticht'), but also extended to the northeast.
+The territory of the bishopric not only included the modern province of Utrecht (Nedersticht, 'lower Sticht') but also extended to the northeast.
 The feudal conflict of the Middle Ages heavily affected Utrecht.
 The prince-bishopric was involved in almost continuous conflicts with the Counts of Holland and the Dukes of Guelders.
 The Veluwe region was seized by Guelders, but large areas in the modern province of Overijssel remained as the Oversticht.